rodrigodelmonte/creators-network-docs/source/api.rst

 Each authentication token is valid for seven days after it is issued.
 After a token expires, repeat the process by using your login credentials to acquire a new one.

-Listing all registered sites
+Listing all registered integrations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In order to publish content, you must specify which of your websites the content belongs to.
-Many accounts on Onefootball will only have one website.
+In order to publish content, you must specify which of your integrations the content belongs to.
+Many accounts on Onefootball will only have one integration type.

-You can retrieve a full list of your registered sites on Onefootball by taking the example below and doing the following:
+You can retrieve a full list of your registered integrations on Onefootball by taking the example below and doing the following:

 * Replace ``TOKEN`` in the header with your valid authentication token.